Kurocado-Studio/platform/Writerside/topics/IAM.md

 4. **Client Forking & Customization**
    - Document how clients can fork or overlay custom logic, or configurations for their own identity needs (e.g., `@CLIENT_ORG/iam`).

-## Success Criteria

-1. **Security & Reliability**

-   - **Zero Critical Vulnerabilities**: Regularly scan with security tools; no open severe CVEs.

-2. **Developer Adoption**

-   - **Reduced Integration Time**: Teams can implement basic sign-up and login flows within 15 minutes using the provided modules.
-   - **Client Engagement**: External clients find it easy to adopt or fork the IAM system, customizing it for their branding or domain.

-3. **Continuous Improvement**
-   - **Versioned Releases**: Frequent updates (patches and minor versions) to address bugs, enhancements, and new identity provider integrations.
-   - **Feedback Loop**: Encourage issues and pull requests, ensuring consistent iteration based on user or client feedback.